Hanwell: The Wharncliffe Viaduct

 Brunel's first major structural design and the first contract to be let on his Great Western Railway.
 The viaduct carries trains across the Brent valley at an elevation of 65 ft.

 Constructed of brick, the 900 ft bridge has 8 arches, each spanning 70 ft and rising 17 ft 6 in.
 The supporting piers are hollow and tapered, rising to projecting stone cornices that held up the arch centring during construction.

 Originally, the piers were 30 ft wide at ground level and 33 ft at deck level.
 The deck was designed to accommodate two tracks of Brunel's broad gauge railway.

-However, an Act of Parliament was passed in 1846 that made Stephenson's narrower gauge standard across the country and so the viaduct was widened in 1847 by the addition of an extra row of piers and arches on the north side.
+However, Railway Regulation (Gauge) Act 1846 (9 & 10 Vict. c.
+57) was passed that made Stephenson's narrower gauge standard across the country and so the viaduct was widened in 1847 by the addition of an extra row of piers and arches on the north side.
 The new width is 55 ft.
 In 1892 the broad gauge track was converted to standard gauge, and this allowed enough width for four standard gauge tracks.
 Overhead electrification, at 25,000 volts AC, of the London to Bristol main line is in progress (2017).

 The viaduct is still used today for trains running from Paddington to Bristol.
 Lord Wharncliffe's coat of arms can be seen on the central pier on the south side.
 He was chairman of the Great Western Railway.

 Hanwell Flight of Locks

-The Hanwell flight of six locks raises the Grand Union Canal by just over 53 ft and has been designated a Scheduled Ancient Monument by English Heritage.
+The Hanwell flight of six locks raises the Grand Union Canal by just over 53 ft and has been designated a scheduled monument by English Heritage.
 At the top of the flight of locks towards Norwood Green is the Three Bridges designed by Isambard Kingdom Brunel.
-It is still often referred to on maps by the original canal crossing name of Windmill Bridge and is very close to the spot where the eponymous windmill once stood; attracting the attention of a local Brentford artist named Joseph Mallard William Turner.
+It is still often referred to on maps by the original canal crossing name of Windmill Bridge and is very close to the spot where the eponymous windmill once stood; attracting the attention of a local Brentford artist, Joseph Mallard William Turner.
 However, there was also a windmill on the grounds where the Hanwell asylum once stood and the original name was Watermill Lane.
 So the true origine of the name appears to originate with the watermill that stood near to the club house of the local golf club house.
 This canal and flight of locks are actually within the boundary of Southall but are named after the local village of Hanwell, which is much closer than either of the villages of Norwood or Southall.